© 2015 - 2020. Northwest Natural Resource Group. All rights reserved.

-This project will treat a 20 year old dense, mixed hardwood conifer stand with the following two prescriptions:
+This project treated a 20-year-old dense, mixed hardwood conifer stand with the following two prescriptions:

-Stocking densities vary significantly across the forest, ranging from as low as 150 trees-per-acre (TPA) to over 600 TPA, but averaging approximately 400 TPA.
-Douglas-fir average 50’ tall, with diameters ranging from 4” – 14” and averaging 7” at breast height (DBH).
-Alder average 46’ tall, with diameters ranging from 4” – 10” and averaging 4.8” at breast height.
-The composition of the forest also varies significantly.
-Although the stand was planted to Douglas-fir, due to seedling mortality and competition, the stocking of the fir varies considerably, with some areas dominated by hardwoods.
-Further, large maple clumps, in particular when they occur in groups of more than two, have effectively suppressed most of the fir, and nearly every other tree or shrub species, within the reach of their broad crowns.
-Approximately 25% of the Douglas-fir have some form of storm-related damage in their crowns, namely broken or forked tops.
+Prior to treatment, stocking densities varied significantly across the forest, ranging from as low as 150 trees-per-acre (TPA) to over 600 TPA, but averaging approximately 400 TPA.
+Douglas-fir averaged 50’ tall, with diameters ranging from 4” – 14” and averaging 7” at breast height (DBH).
+Alder averaged 46’ tall, with diameters ranging from 4” – 10” and averaging 4.8” at breast height.
+The composition of the forest also varied significantly.
+Although the stand was planted to Douglas-fir, due to seedling mortality and competition, the stocking of the fir varied considerably, with some areas dominated by hardwoods.
+Further, large maple clumps, in particular when they occurred in groups of more than two, had effectively suppressed most of the fir and nearly every other tree or shrub species within the reach of their broad crowns.
+Approximately 25% of the Douglas-fir had some form of storm-related damage in their crowns, namely broken or forked tops.

-Comparing a treated site to a non-treated site will allow observations of the growth differences between manually released trees and lower stocking densities and higher stocking densities where trees endure a greater degree of competition.
+Comparing a treated site to a non-treated site allowed observations of the growth differences between manually released trees with lower stocking densities, and higher stocking densities where trees endure a greater degree of competition.

 USDA stand density guidelines for Douglas-fir within this diameter range suggest a residual thinning density of 250 – 360 TPA (average 11’ – 13’ between trees).
 For alder, a residual thinning density of 200 – 260 TPA (average 13’ – 15’) is recommended.
-As a climate adaptation strategy to improve forest resilience during predicted longer and drier summers, this project proposes thinning the forest to the lower end of the stand density guidelines to reduce competition for late summer moisture.
+As a climate adaptation strategy to improve forest resilience during predicted longer and drier summers, this project proposed to thin the forest to the lower end of the stand density guidelines to reduce competition for late summer moisture.

-This project includes two 1.25-acre treatment sites.
+This project included two 1.25-acre treatment sites.
 Within each treatment site, four 1/20th-acre (0.05 acres) permanent monitoring plots/acre were installed prior to implementation of prescribed treatment.
-Each plot is permanently monumented with a rebar stake and 4’ white PVC pipe with bright orange ribbon tied to the top.
-For each plot, the following data has been recorded: GPS plot location, Average stand age, Soil type, Site index & class, Elevation, Rainfall, Aspect, Slope.
-Immediately following the thinning treatment the plots will be remeasured, then measured again 24 months later.
+Each plot was permanently monumented with a rebar stake and 4’ white PVC pipe with bright orange ribbon tied to the top.
+For each plot, the following data were recorded: GPS plot location, Average stand age, Soil type, Site index & class, Elevation, Rainfall, Aspect, Slope.
+Immediately following the thinning treatment the plots were remeasured, then measured again 24 months later.